skirmer/skirmer.github.io/content/about/index.md

 ## Experience

+Senior Machine Learning Engineer, DataGrail 2023-present
+* Build and deploy machine learning tools for helping discover PII in various data storage solutions

 Staff Data Scientist, project44
-2021–Present
+2021–2023
 * Solve complex problems and build product features using data science and machine learning strategies
 * Invented and deployed new technique to create geofences (see patents section)
 * Developed new method for estimating the next stop to be visited by a vehicle